dgparent/Second-Brain-Foundation/docs/05-research/technology-research/scenario-obsidian-plugin.md

 **The Gap in the Market:**
 - Obsidian's graph view is visual but not semantic
-- No plugins handle privacy-aware AI integration
+- No modules handle privacy-aware AI integration
-- No plugins automate progressive organization lifecycle
+- No modules automate progressive organization lifecycle
-- Most plugins are single-purpose (tags, tasks, calendars)
+- Most modules are single-purpose (tags, tasks, calendars)

 **Your Differentiator:**
-> "The first Obsidian plugin that lets you use AI to organize your vault while maintaining granular privacy control"
+> "The first Obsidian module that lets you use AI to organize your vault while maintaining granular privacy control"

 ---

 ## 🔍 Detailed Feature Breakdown

-### Free Tier (Community Plugin)
+### Free Tier (Community module)

 **Purpose:** Build user base, drive upgrades, community goodwill